leinaxd/NOTES/databases/CMU_databases/lecture_22/readme.md

 - Synchronous (Strong consistency)
 - Asynchronous (Eventual consistency)

+Typically systems support both options to the usert to decide.

 #### SYNCHRONOUS
 The primary sends updates to replicas and then waits for them to acknowledge that they fully applied (logged) the chanes.